chocolatey/choco-wiki/ChocolateyFAQs.md

 * Development Packages - Packages that have the suffix **.dev**.
 For instance [dropkick.dev](http://nuget.org/list/packages/dropkick.dev).
 * Coming soon - Virtual Packages - Packages that are like a category, and you just want one package from that category.
 [Read more ...](https://github.com/ferventcoder/nugetpackages/issues/30)

+###What distinction does chocolatey make between an application and a tool?
+#### App/Application
+An application is something that comes with a native installer and ends up in the add/remove programs of the system.
+Apps end up where the native installer wants them to end up (i.e. Program Files).
+If you want to override that, please feel free to with the proper commands using InstallArgs (-ia) at the command line and possibly override - [[Install Command|CommandsInstall]].

+#### Tool - something that doesn't require a system install to use.
+A tool is something that doesn't require a native installer to use.
+In other words, it is not "installed" on your system (where you can go to uninstall in the control panel).

+Tools end up in the %ChocolateyInstall%/lib (i.e. C:\Nuget\lib) folder yes, but they get a batch redirect to put them on the path of the machine.
+This behavior is very much to how chocolatey works and is not configurable (the directory).
+Where the tools end up is still going to be %ChocolateyInstall%/lib no matter where you move the directory, unless a package itself unpacks the tool elsewhere (as in the case of (git-tfs)[http://chocolatey.org/packages/gittfs]).